YipGitGIT/movielens-explorer/README.md

 ## Dataset

-We use the MovieLens Latest Small dataset, which includes:
+I use the MovieLens Latest Small dataset, which includes:

 - movies
 - ratings